Virgin Media Vivid 300 broadband review

 Yet as the UK's fastest internet service by a long stretch, it's difficult to compare Vivid 300 to any other broadband deal out there.

 For instance, if we look at it's nearest competitors in terms of speed, Vivid 300 looks like a much fairer deal.
-It's only a few pounds more expensive than BT's Infinity 2 service yet more than 3 times faster.
+It's cheaper than BT's Unlimited Infinity 2 service yet more than 3 times faster.
 For more details on how these two services compare check out our review of BT Infinity and Virgin Media here.

 Sky's Fibre Max may offer a more competitive price still, but it's only available on a longer 18-month contract and costs more in the way of upfront fees.

 While bundling Vivid 300 with a phone service doesn't really seem to make much of a difference to the overall price, if it's a service we already pay for then it may make sense to switch.